isomerpages/nyp-sirs/index.md

       url: /digital-programmes/mentorship-programmes/ccmp/
       image: /images/images-2021/Home-Highlights-CCMP.png
       alt: WhatsApp Mentorship Programme
   - infopic:
-      title: Sell and Earn on TikTok
-      description: Take advantage of TikTok’s fast-growing audience base to expand your marketing channels, foster customer engagement and increase earnings!
-      button: more about this workshop
-      url: /digital-programmes/mc-ws/tiktok/
-      alt: Sell and Earn on TikTok
-      image: /images/images-2021/Home-Highlights-TikTok.png
-  - infopic:
-      title: Mint Your First Non-Fungible Token (NFT) in Top Marketplaces
-      description: You could be the next Beeple who sold his NFT creation for $69 million!
-Step-by-step, we will guide you to mint your first NFT on a popular marketplace.
-      button: More about this programme
-      url: /digital-programmes/mc-ws/nft
-      image: /images/images-2021/Home-Highlights-NFT.jpg
-      alt: Image alt text
-  - infopic:
-      title: Mentorship Programmes
-      description: Shorten your learning curve and accelerate growth with a mentor through our mentorship programmes.
-      button: more about this programme
-      url: /digital-programmes/mentorship-programmes/overview/
-      image: /images/images-2021/DigitalProgrammes-MentorshipProgrammes.png
-      alt: Image alt text
-  - infopic:
-      title: SIRS-Alibaba Content Marketing Programme
-      description: "Optimise your content marketing strategy, run successful live streams, and be a Key Opinion Leader to grow your fan base. "
-      button: "MORE ABOUT THIS PROGRAMME "
-      url: /digital-programmes/alibaba-business-school/alibaba-content-marketing-programme
-      image: /images/images-2021/Home-Highlights-AliCM.png
-      alt: Image alt text
-  - infopic:
       title: Be the First to Know
       description: Join the SIRS mailing list and receive first-hand news and updates